-An auxiliary dialog contains detail settings for the atmosphere.
+An auxiliary dialog opens when you select Refraction/extinction settings... and contains detail settings for the atmosphere.
 Here you can set atmospheric pressure and temperature which influence refraction (see section 18.13.2), and the opacity factor k{ν} for extinction, magnitude loss per airmass (see section 18.13.1).